blackrain15/Python_Basics/index.md

+# Basics of Python : Learning with Code Challenges

 The project intends to offer some basic coding challenges for Python along with the solutions.
 The coding challenges span across a wide spectrum of Python as a programming language - including variables, control structures, loops, Lists, Tuples and Files handling.

 ### **Variables & Operators :**